Course Catalogue

 IST-152 HTML

 This course provides an introduction to HTML5, CSS3, and JavaScript.
-This course helps students gain basic HTML5/CSS3/JavaScript programming skills.
-This course is an entry point into both the Web application and Windows Store apps training paths.
-The course focuses on using HTML5/CSS3/JavaScript to implement programming logic, define and use variables, perform looping and branching, develop user interfaces, capture and validate user input, store data, and create well-structured application.
-2-2-3
+It helps students gain basic programming skills in these technologies and serves as an entry point into both Web application and Windows Store apps training paths.
+The course focuses on:

 • Co Requisite: None